x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Slither new detectors.md

 # 43 - [Slither new detectors](./Slither%20new%20detectors.md)

-Slither new detectors Slither’s plugin architecture lets you integrate new detectors that run from the command line.
+Slither’s plugin architecture lets you integrate new detectors that run from the command line.
 The skeleton for a detector has:
 1. _ARGUMENT_: lets you run the detector from the command line
 2. _HELP_: is the information printed from the command line
 3. _IMPACT_: indicates the impact of the issue.
 Allowed values are INFORMATIONAL|LOW|MEDIUM|HIGH